 • Important note: there is no dedicated bike path—you’re riding on the road.
 It was fine in the end, but had I known this ahead of time, I may not have done it with kids.
 Fair warning.

-Rock throwing at Jackson State Beach 📍 Jackson State Beach
+Rock throwing at Jackson State Beach

 Dinner: Madrona Bar & Grill

-Evening: Bocce ball round 2
+Evening: Bocce ball (again)

 Day 4: Sculpture Park and Orca Watching (Sort of)

-Breakfast: Lime Kiln Cafe Morning: San Juan Islands Sculpture Park
+Morning: San Juan Islands Sculpture Park

 • Adults loved it, while the kids… not so much